2 years ago

 In some studies, vitamin D has been found to slow or prevent the development of breast cancer.
 It also has anti-inflammatory benefits and decreases oestrogen synthesis.
 It is also important for a properly functioning immune system and may help protect against cancer spreading.

-Your vitamin D level depends on several lifestyle habits, e.g. how much time you spend outdoors, what you eat, what medications you take, but also on your age and skin type.
+Your vitamin D level depends on several lifestyle habits, e.g. how much time you spend outdoors, what you eat, and what medications you take, but also on your age and skin type.

 During winter and autumn, you need to get vitamin D from your diet because the sun is not strong enough for the body to make enough.